druxorey/dracula-for-obsidian/README.md

 - Clone this repository in your .themes directory
 - Open Obsidian Settings
 - Go to `Appearance` and click `Default`
-- Select `dracula-for-obsidian` from the list of themes
+- Select `minimal-dracula-for-obsidian` from the list of themes

 ## Contribute